It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

 You can even search through multiple sources at once using brackets and |.

-Using this combination lets you find the combination of research and source that you want.
+Using this Google search command lets you find the combination of research and source that you want.

 Statistics alone are no longer enough.

 A reliable, interesting statistic, however, can help take your content to the next level.

 Find Glaring Indexation Errors & Other SEO Issues

 In a recent SEO study, 175 million websites were checked, and they found 300 million SEO errors.
 Almost 10% of the sites had issues with duplicated content or canonical tags.

 Translation: Most websites have SEO errors, even with increased spending on SEO and content marketing.

 Even Apple has pages on HTTP despite HTTPS being an official ranking factor for crying out loud.
 (And indexed pages for discontinued services.)